 Unpatched Software – another huge part of the cybersecurity landscape is unpatched software, also more simply known as the process of not updating your computers and its related software when you should!
 It can become an easy habit to ignore any updates that frequently come your way.
 However, leaving your computers unpatched and out of date opens the door to those who are capable of and have found vulnerabilities that they can exploit in out of date systems.
 Whilst you should have some form of patching process in place (whether that be you or your service provider), keeping everything up to date is a must.
 There is sometimes a negative stigma around updating, possibly because of the number of updates that we are prompted to do, and also the unwarranted fear that we will lose some important function or feature, but this isn’t the case.
 Read our Windows EOS blog to find out more about the widespread issues that have the potential to occur if you continue to use unpatched, legacy systems.

 These examples are just a fraction of the variety of ever evolving threats that those with bad intentions will use as part of their arsenal to compromise you and your business.
 As we’ve covered, your end users are you best guardians to prevent any issues, and that’s where training can become paramount.
 If you neglect your systems and leave them vulnerable, it’s not ideal to say the least, but the least you can do is invest in your people and give them the expertise they need to run your systems as fluidly and trouble free as possible.
 It can become a real pain point if you are constantly under attack, but by giving people the power to protect yourselves, then you are serving the company well.

 Please refer to our blog for extra information and tips to help keep you and your team in the know.
-There are swathes of information available to help you where needed, including our cybersecurity training which you can find here.
+There are swathes of information available to help you where needed, including our cybersecurity training which you can find more details on here.
 Alternatively, feel free to contact one of the team here at BCS on 01843 572600 and we will be happy to help.